Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 *utils.js* file contains helper functions that are used in multiple files.
 The most notable functions from here are getDate() and executeQuery() which are used signficantly throughout the application.

 ## Requests
 Tenants can post new requests with an additional attachment and description.
 This inserts a new entry into the *requests* table in the database.
-The request table has the following features:
+The *requests* table has the following features:
 - requestID - (primary key) automatically generated UUID of request
 - description - extra information about request
 - tenantID - UUID of tenant